 How will I know if my valves are functioning properly before an emergency?

-- Pride Plumbing has licensed professional plumbers who do plumbing home inspections.
+- Pride Plumbing of Rochester has licensed professional plumbers who do plumbing home inspections.
 Within the plumbing home inspection, your plumbing technician will check the valves to make sure they are properly functioning.
-We have Pride Plumbing specific valve tags, so in case of an emergency, there will be no question what valve is associated with what appliance.
-This way, if you do come home and find yourself standing in 2 inches of water, you can immediately shut off the valve and call your neighborhood plumber, Pride Plumbing at 585-272-7272 or schedule an appointment online.
+We have Pride Plumbing of Rochester specific valve tags, so in case of an emergency, there will be no question what valve is associated with what appliance.
+This way, if you do come home and find yourself standing in 2 inches of water, you can immediately shut off the valve and call your neighborhood plumber at (585) 271-7150 or schedule an appointment online.
 Access our coupons for savings!

 Pride Plumbing Valve Tags